jupyterhub/team-compass/docs/meetings/index.md

 (team-meetings)=
 # Team meetings and notes

 The JupyterHub community meets periodically to discuss important issues, make decisions, share ideas, and enjoy one another's company.

-These meetings are open to anyone, particularly those who are interested in joining the community!
+These meetings - called Collaboration Cafés - are fully remote and open to anyone, particularly those who are interested in joining the community!

-We encourage you to join us at one of our Collaboration Cafes

 (meetings:calendars)=
 ## Meeting calendars